 Description

-DESCRIPTION: fourteen lamp columns spaced at intervals.
-Each a tall round column with an ornate fluted pedestal with a moulded base and cap upon which is set a bulbous iron leaf motif surmounted by a further fluted column, then the main cast-iron column which has a Corinthian capital two-thirds up.
-The top of the column is surmounted by ornate moulded and fretted ironwork with the Portsmouth City crest at the centre and paired swan neck arms supporting two lanterns.
-Original lanterns are hexagonal iron-framed glass lanterns.
-The pedestal of the columns hold the manufacturers plate and another Portsmouth city crest.
-Some of the lanterns have broken, missing or replacement parts.
-These lamp columns are currently (2022) numbered 1 to 14.
+The lamp columns on Eastney Esplanade were erected in the early 20th century, likely by Drew-Bear, Ransome and Perks, Engineers, London.
+There are fourteen cast-iron columns spaced at intervals along the esplanade.
+Each column is tall and round, featuring an ornate fluted pedestal with a moulded base and cap.
+Atop the pedestal is a bulbous iron leaf motif, followed by a further fluted column leading to the main cast-iron column, which has a Corinthian capital positioned two-thirds of the way up.
+The top of each column is adorned with ornate moulded and fretted ironwork, displaying the Portsmouth City crest at the center, along with paired swan neck arms that support two hexagonal iron-framed glass lanterns.
+The pedestal of each column also holds the manufacturer's plate and another Portsmouth city crest.
+Some lanterns have broken, missing, or replacement parts.
+As of 2022, these lamp columns are numbered 1 to 14.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.